MEET THE TEAM

 Caleb McCoy

 Born and raised in Boston, Caleb brings a homegrown passion for the city.
-As EGC’s Marketing Manager, Caleb works to define and control communication between EGC and its constituents.
+As EGC’s Content Director, Caleb works to define and control communication between EGC and its constituents.
 Caleb graduated from Eastern Nazarene College, where he majored in business management.
-Having been raised in a musical and ministry-oriented family, Caleb enjoys recording his own original music — a mix of hip-hop, gospel, and R&B.
+Having been raised in a musical and ministry-oriented family, Caleb enjoys recording his own original music—a mix of hip-hop, gospel, and R&B.

 Elijah Mickelson, MDiv